top of page

 Leon Pinsker.
 Source: https://lcdl.library.cofc.edu/lcdl/catalog/lcdl:65189

-Leon Pinsker, born in Poland in 1839, was a Jewish and Zionist leader, physician, and writer during the 19th century.
+Leon Pinsker, born in Poland in 1839, was a prominent 19th-century Jewish leader, Zionist pioneer, physician, and writer.

-He graduated with honors from medical studies at the University of Moscow and in 1849, was appointed senior physician at the Odessa hospital.
+He completed his medical studies at the University of Moscow and, in 1849, was appointed as the senior physician at Odessa Hospital.

-He joined the Hovevei Zion Association to encourage settlements in the Land of Israel.
+He joined the Hovevei Zion Association, which promoted the establishment of Jewish settlements in the Land of Israel.
 In 1884, Pinsker was among the initiators of the Katowice Conference.
 At this conference, the Hovevei Zion movement was founded with the aim of uniting the activities of dozens of Zionist associations.

 He was chosen to head the movement.